esciencecenter-digital-skills/lesson-model-coupling/episodes/02-theory.md

 black, the others black on white.'}

-According to the MMSF, each model starts by initialising itself, a stage (or *operator*) known as `F_INIT`.
+According to the MMSF, each model starts by initialising itself, a stage (or *operator*) known as $f_{init}$.
 This puts the model into its initial state.
-During `F_INIT`, information may be received from other models in a coupled simulation, which the model can use to initialise itself.
+During $f_{init}$, information may be received from other models in a coupled simulation, which the model can use to initialise itself.

-Second, some output based on that state is produced in the `O_I` operator.
-This is Intermediate Output, or, looking from the outside in, we Observe an Intermediate state, hence `O_I`.
+Second, some output based on that state is produced in the $O_i$ operator.
+This is **i**ntermediate Output, or, looking from the outside in, we Observe an **i**ntermediate state, hence $O_i$.
 This output may be sent to other models, where it can for example be used as boundary conditions.

-Third, a state update may be performed using the `S` operator, which moves the model to its next state (timestep).
-During `S`, information may be received from other models to help perform the state update.
+Third, a state update may be performed using the $S$ operator, which moves the model to its next state (timestep).
+During $S$, information may be received from other models to help perform the state update.

-After `S`, the model may loop back to before `O_I`, and repeat those two operators for a while, until the end of the time scale is reached.
-This leaves the model with a final state, which may be output in the `O_F` operator (for Final output or observation).
+After $S$, the model may loop back to before $O_i$, and repeat those two operators for a while, until the end of the time scale is reached.
+This leaves the model with a final state, which may be output in the $O_f$ operator (for **f**inal output or observation).

 This basic model is quite flexible.
 If the loop is run zero times, then the model is a simple function.
 Timesteps may be of any length, and vary during the